PapaAsibuo/PapaAsibuo.github.io/README.md

 ![Where do lehigh students live?](https://user-images.githubusercontent.com/71460438/94185525-622c8380-fe73-11ea-9fdc-9db5a547c57d.png)

 This infographic was created using Canva.
 It shows the percentages of Lehigh students that live on campus, off campus, and in sorority and fraternity housing.
-I discovered that the largest percentage of undergraduate students in Lehigh live in residence halls.
+This visualization reveals that the largest percentage of undergraduate students in Lehigh live in residence halls.
 But that's no surprise.
-What was shocking was the large number of students living off campus (38.7%).

 All statistics were obtained from Lehigh University's [Office of Institutional Research & Strategic Analytics](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2019.pdf)